alexzhangs/xsh/README.md

 ## Status

-Currently this project is at version 0.x, and still in "heavy" deveolpment.
+Currently this project is at version 0.x, and still in "heavy" development.

 ## Philosophy

-* Reuse the shell code previously written, provide an uniform way to organize the code, document the code, format the code, execute the code, even the way you write the code.
+* Reuse the shell code previously written, provide a uniform way to organize the code, document the code, format the code, execute the code, even the way you write the code.
 As a result, some of well organized bash code libraries will born.

 * Easy to bootstrap(install).